Utah Black Hawk War; Black Hawk's Mission of Peace

 Manifest Destiny The 1832 Supreme Court declared the Indian Removal Act unconstitutional, but the damage already caused to First Nations was irreversible.
 In time, the Doctrine of Discovery would become Manifest Destiny to empower Settler-Colonialism.
 "With a bible in one hand, and a gun in the other they came to save the heathans from hell... and get rich."

-Events of the Black Hawk War
+the Black Hawk War Timeline & Biographies

-1849-50 Battle Creek & Fort Utah Massacres, and the LDS "Extermination Order" on the Timpanogos Nation
+1849-50 Battle Creek Canyon & Fort Utah Massacres

 1853 The Walker War Living descendants of Timpanogos Chief Wakara talk about their ancestor in a discussion with Phillip B Gottfredson.
 They explain "Wakara is misrepresented in Mormon history."